 Here are some other findings we’ve noticed from the data:

-This data shows us that the majority of our audience isn’t spending a huge amount of funds on advertising every month.
-This could possibly mean that either entrepreneurs are using free advertising channels, they’re using inexpensive ones, they don’t like to spend a lot on advertising or they simply don’t have large advertising budgets.
+This data shows us that the majority of our audience isn’t spending a huge amount of funds on advertising every month, but it seems like merchants are either spending virtually nothing on advertising or a few hundred dollars—there isn’t much in between.

 MONTHLY APPS & SERVICES COST

-Since a very small percentage of our audience spends $0 on apps and services every month for their ecommerce business, the data from this question shows that apps are useful, helpful and worth the investment when it comes to running an online business.
+Since a very small percentage of our audience spends $0 on apps and services every month to run their ecommerce business, the data from this question shows that apps are useful, helpful and worth the investment when it comes to running an online business.

-Almost 90% of our audience spends at least some part of their monthly budget on apps for their online business, so they’re clearly necessary and essential for daily operation.
+Almost 86% of our audience spend at least some part of their monthly budget on apps for their online business, so clearly apps are necessary and essential for daily operation.
 The types of apps used for ecommerce businesses can vary from customer service support systems to recurring payments for subscription service business models to email marketing providers or even dropshipping suppliers.

 Interested in learning more about which apps you can use to help run your business?
 Check out these articles: